raroes/stale-emails/README.md

-# stale email analysis
+# Scientific email addresses going stale

-scripts and methods used for the analysis of stale emails in the MEDLINE database
+Scripts and methods used for the analysis of stale emails in the MEDLINE database